vitodibari/poliba-deep_learning-notes/Deep-Learning-Notes.md

 `rprop` stands for **resilient (back)propagation**.

-<u>The idea is to determine the learning rate value for each parameter, at each update step just by looking at the change of sign of the gradient.</u>
+<u>The idea is to determine the learning rate value for each parameter, at each update step just by looking at the change of sign of the gradient and by discarding the actual value of it.</u>
 If the current gradient keeps the same sign of the previous one:
 * then: increase the step size in that direction, up to a limit $\Gamma_{max}$;
 * else: decrease the step size (in that direction), up to a limit $\Gamma_{min}$.
   In this case, the minimum was missed and gradient is *artificially* set to 0 ($g_t^i \leftarrow 0$), so the next iteration will end up in the third branch (second else).
 This is done to skip to avoid the *double punishment*, so to end up in the second branch over and over.

 > [!NOTE] **Double punishment**
-> #TODO
+> ==#TODO ==

 #MEM
 ![[Screenshot 2025-04-04 alle 08.30.11.png|500]]